 Protein intake could easily be improved through a healthy, well-balanced diet.
 Here are 13 great ways to improve your protein intake:

 1. Include Proteins In Each Meal

-The overall amount of protein you consume each day is not the only thing that matters.
+The overall amount of protein you consume daily is not the only thing that matters.
 It is also critical to consume protein at each meal.
-Several suggest that 25–30 grams of protein per meal is ideal.
-This quantity promotes satiety, muscle mass preservation, and body weight management better than lesser quantities consumed throughout the day.
+Several suggest that 25–30 grams of protein per meal are ideal.
+This quantity promotes satiety, mass muscle preservation, and body weight management better than lesser quantities consumed throughout the day.

 20 – 30 g/meal is the dose that activates muscle protein synthesis (MPS).
 The minimum dose required to activate MPS goes up with age.
 You can consume up to 1g/Ib/day or 2.2g/kg/day.

 Protein-rich foods for everyday meals include meat, fish, poultry, eggs, lentils, and soy products such as tofu and tempeh.